LoniQin/swift-utils/README.md

 # SwiftUtils

-This Libraries contains some Swift tools that I create in daily life.
+This Library contains some Swift tools that I create in daily life.
 ## Installation

 ### Swift Package Manager